VictoirePrr/VictoirePrr/README.md

 Using **MiniLibX**, I created a simple top-down game with a cute character navigating through a maze.
 Pixel art, movement mechanics, and game logic—this was such a fun project!

 ### 🌀 **Push_swap** – Sorting with Style
 Sorting numbers with only two stacks and a limited set of operations. 🚀 I implemented various sorting algorithms and optimized for **efficiency and minimal moves**!

+### 🔗 Pipex – Mastering Inter-Process Communication
+I learned how processes talk to each other using pipes!
+This project simulates shell behavior by executing chained commands with redirections. 🔄💡

 ## 🔧 Currently Working On

-### 🔗 **Pipex** – Mastering Inter-Process Communication
-I’m currently learning how processes talk to each other using **pipes**!
-This project simulates shell behavior by executing chained commands with redirections. 🔄💡
+### 🐚 Minishell – Building My Own Shell
+I'm currently working on Minishell with my teammate! 🖥️ We're implementing a simplified version of Bash, handling commands, redirections, pipes, environment variables, and much more.
+This project is an exciting deep dive into parsing, execution, and system calls!

 ## 📬 Contact Me!
 Got questions, feedback, or just want to chat about code?
 Feel free to reach out!